Course Overview: Noise-Induced Hearing Loss

 NOTE: In order to confirm your registration, continue through all of the registration pages, including the payment screen.
 The course is free to take, but the payment page must be completed in order to finish your registration and gain access to the course.

-- Once your registration is processed, you will be emailed a web link and instructions to participate in the course--this course access email may take up to 3 business days.
+- Once your registration is processed, you will be emailed a web link and instructions to participate in the course.

 To return to the ODOC landing page: click here.